 We have incorporated a new sentence after this in agreement with your comment: "However, the difference before and during lockdown is not a lot, suggesting that its effect is not big and strong enough to assert an improvement in the earthquake detection capacity of the RSN".

-Finally, we have added a line in the Acknowledgments Section to thank you for your suggestions.
+Finally, we have added a line in the Acknowledgments Section to thank both reviewers for their suggestions.

-Best Regards,

-The authors
+Best Regards, The authors